 Simplicity and functionality are key to creating a Scandi look.
 Good bedroom storage is a must to keep the room free from clutter.
 When it comes to decorating your bedroom, neutrals dominate this style, but colour accents will add more interest.

-Here are nine bedrooms showing the wonderful diversity of Scandinavian style.
+Check out these thirteen beautiful nine bedrooms with their wonderful diversity of Scandinavian style.

 1. Choose a neutral bedroom colour scheme